notresponding2u/chroma-wrapper/README.md

 - The library with the hook is throwing some error, because of US keyboard layout.
 But still works fine for the effect.

 I will add some other functionalities later.

+## Interface

+F12 to exit

+F11 to load all time build up heatmap.